kicaj29/aws/EBS-EFS-EFS_IA-FSx/readme.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html

-An instance store provides temporary block-level storage for your instance.
+An instance store provides **temporary block-level storage for your instance**.
 This storage is located on disks that are **physically attached** to the host computer.
 Instance store is ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content

 This is also good option when you need storage with very low latency, but you don't need the data to persist **when the instance stops or terminates** or you can take advantage of fault-tolerant architectures.